krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     data), and anything the fake KDC sends will not be trusted without verification using some secret that it won't know.

-    If this option is not specified but dns_fallback is, that value will be used instead.
-If neither option is specified, the behavior depends on configure-time options; if none were given, the default is to enable this option.
-If the DNS support is not compiled in, this entry has no effect.

-**dns_lookup_realm**
-    Indicate whether DNS TXT records should be used to determine the Kerberos realm of a host.

-    Enabling this option may permit a redirection attack, where spoofed DNS replies persuade a client to authenticate to the wrong realm, when talking to the wrong host (either by spoofing yet more DNS records or by intercepting the net traffic).
-Depending on how the client software manages hostnames, however, it could already be vulnerable to such attacks.
-We are looking at possible ways to minimize or eliminate this exposure.
-For now, we encourage more adventurous sites to try using Secure DNS.

-    If this option is not specified but dns_fallback is, that value will be used instead.
-If neither option is specified, the behavior depends on configure-time options; if none were given, the default is to disable this option.
-If the DNS support is not compiled in, this entry has no effect.

 **extra_addresses**
-    This allows a computer to use multiple local addresses, in order to allow Kerberos to work in a network that uses NATs.
+    This allows a computer to use multiple local addresses, in order to allow Kerberos to work in a network that uses NATs while still using address-restricted tickets.
 The addresses should be in a comma-separated list.
+This option has no effect if **noaddresses** is true.

 **forwardable**
-    If this flag is set, initial tickets by default will be forwardable.
-The default value for this flag is not set.
+    If this flag is true, initial tickets will be forwardable by default, if allowed by the KDC.
+The default value is false.

 **ignore_acceptor_hostname**
-    When accepting GSSAPI or krb5 security contexts for host-based service principals, ignore any hostname passed by the calling application and allow any service principal present in the keytab which matches the service name and realm name (if given).
-This option can improve the administrative flexibility of server applications on multihomed hosts, but can compromise the security of virtual hosting environments.
+    When accepting GSSAPI or krb5 security contexts for host-based service principals, ignore any hostname passed by the calling application, and allow clients to authenticate to any service principal in the keytab matching the service name and realm name (if given).
+This option can improve the administrative flexibility of server applications on multihomed hosts, but could compromise the security of virtual hosting environments.
 The default value is false.

 **k5login_authoritative**
-    If the value of this relation is true (the default), principals must be listed in a local user's k5login file to be granted login access, if a :ref:`.k5login(5)` file exists.
-If the value of this relation is false, a principal may still be granted login access through other mechanisms even if a k5login file exists but does not list the principal.
+    If this flag is true, principals must be listed in a local user's k5login file to be granted login access, if a :ref:`.k5login(5)` file exists.
+If this flag is false, a principal may still be granted login access through other mechanisms even if a k5login file exists but does not list the principal.
+The default value is true.

 **k5login_directory**
     If set, the library will look for a local user's k5login file